Financial Support

 All applications are online only, and students are responsible to register and complete their application with the support from a parent/carer.

-How to apply for financial support
+How students apply for financial support

 A text will be sent out to all new applicants and returning students when the application for financial support for September 2025 is available.